K8s primer - Part I

 YOUR-HANDLE/hello-world-go 1.0.0 a2fe58fdd36f 2 seconds ago 11.6MB

-We could run our containerized Go app locally by doing:
+We can run our containerized Go app locally by doing:

 $ docker run --rm -p 7070:7070 YOUR-HANDLE/hello-world-go:1.0.0